-When implementing content marketing, you need to have a structure for your content.
+When implementing a content marketing strategy, you need to have a structure for your content.
 If you create content that isn’t related to other content on your website, it will affect your SEO and can be confusing to prospects.

-When creating new content, you can then use these cornerstone pieces of content to help guide the direction of those pieces.
-Creating cluster topic content that relates back to one of your cornerstone topics.
+When creating new content, you can then use these cornerstone pieces of content to help guide the direction of the new content, creating cluster topic content that relates back to one of your cornerstone topics.

 What Is Cornerstone Content?